aov.ai-checkout-upsell

 Deletion is permanent.
 The rule cannot be recovered.

-* **Use preset patterns first** — over 60% of merchants find what they need in the built-in library, no regex knowledge required
+• Use preset patterns first — the built-in library of 13 patterns covers most common needs, no regex knowledge required

 Q: Do I need Shopify Plus for Regex Validation?
 A: No. Regex Validation uses Shopify Functions, which are available on all Shopify plans.